tamberg/fhnw-iot-work-04/README.md

 ### a) Web services, 15'
 * Build and run the previous Web service examples.
 * Use the .ino link on each page to find the source.
-* The examples are in the course repository.
-* Make sure to use the ESP8266 board.
+* Check the serial monitor to see the server IP.
+* Use your browser and Curl as Web clients.
+* Is there a difference between clients?
+* Done?
+Here's a bonus [example](https://github.com/tamberg/fhnw-iot/blob/master/04/Arduino/ESP8266_WebServerSecureBasicAuth/ESP8266_WebServerSecureBasicAuth.ino).

-### b) Philips Hue, 15'
+### b) Philips Hue API, 15'
 * Read the API documentation to find the following:
 * API endpoints, protocols, data formats, queries.
-* Try to control the Philips Hue light bulbs in class.
+* Try to control the Philips Hue lights in class.
-* Take notes about links, tools, requests used.
+* Take notes on links, tools, requests used.
-* Commit the file, ideally plain text.
+* Commit the notes, ideally plain text.

 ### c) CoAP, 15'
 * Download a CoAP client and server [implementation](https://coap.technology/impls.html).